mixclubonline-del/Antigravity-Manager/docs/zai/implementation.md

    - `GET http://127.0.0.1:<port>/healthz` (should work without auth in all-except-health; always works in off)
    - `POST http://127.0.0.1:<port>/v1/messages` with `Authorization: Bearer <proxy.api_key>` and a normal Anthropic request body.
 4) Enable MCP Search and call local `/mcp/web_search_prime/mcp` via an MCP client (the proxy injects z.ai auth upstream).
+5) Enable Vision MCP and verify the tool list:
+   - `POST http://127.0.0.1:<port>/mcp/zai-mcp-server/mcp` with a JSON-RPC `initialize`
+   - then `POST ...` with `tools/list` using the returned `Mcp-Session-Id` header.

 ## Known limitations / follow-ups
-- Vision MCP bridge is not implemented yet (only a UI placeholder toggle).
+- Vision MCP currently implements the core methods needed for tool calls but is not yet a full feature-complete MCP server (prompts/resources, resumability, streaming tool output).
 - z.ai usage/budget (monitor endpoints) is not implemented yet.
 - Claude model list endpoint remains a static stub (`/v1/models/claude`) and is not yet provider-aware.